The 10 Hidden IT Risks

 4.Regulatory Compliance and Audit Verification

 Audits – it’s not a question of if, but rather when you’ll need to be ready for an audit.
 In a Computerworld article, Forrester stated, only 2 of the 41 IT executives surveyed said they had seen a decrease in the number of audits conducted at their companies during the previous 12 months.
-In addition, a 2016 Intel News Room article cited research that reported, 72% of respondents list compliance as the primary concern across all types of cloud deployments.
-However, other research showed 77% of executives were in the dark, they did not know if their organization stored sensitive data in the cloud.
+A 2024 Cost of a Data Breach Report discovered that “40% of all data breaches involved data distributed across multiple environments”, indicating that cloud and distributed web application security issues are crucial areas for audit and compliance.
+Other research showed 77% of executives were in the dark, they did not know if their organization stored sensitive data in the cloud.
 With all of the sensitive information your company handles, real-time knowledge about the activity of your browser environment can make compliance and verification readiness much easier.

 5.Shadow IT Data Exposure